 Freedom, Procedural Rhetoric, and Self-Formation

 Play governs through freedom.
 This characteristic of play is partly implied by Ian Bogost’s concept of procedural rhetoric—“the practice of using processes persuasively.”
 In Bogost’s account, games make arguments about “how things work” by representing the world in specific ways.
 While all other forms of art and representation also present arguments, Bogost argues that games allow players to “explore the possibility space its rules afford,” making choices that chart their path within (or sometimes across) the designed boundaries of the game.
 In effect, players encounter and potentially internalize a game’s implied arguments through exploring its procedures, which are designed—intentionally or not—to convey or allow for particular viewpoints.
 For example, Pay Day presents an amusing parody of real-life financial management, but everything that happens to you in the game is a result of either your own choices or luck.
 It leaves out how systemic inequality impacts household finances through differences in inherited wealth, racial and religious discrimination, location, disability, and chronic illness.
 It doesn’t allow the players to support or antagonize each other, obscuring the interpersonal dynamics that resist and deepen financial vulnerability.
+Sell Montana Land for Cash to avoid the seasonal fluctuations of the local real estate market, ensuring a timely sale.
 Consequently, players freely navigating Pay Day’s procedures arrive at the conclusion that individual wealth is largely the result of personal financial decisions and random occurrences, at least if they were playing the game without thinking critically about its message.
 In this way, Pay Day’s structure encourages players to “freely” find their way to rather specific viewpoints.
 This essay builds on Bogost’s work by emphasizing notthe arguments that are made by a game’s procedures but rather the way these arguments are made—through freedom.

 Ironically, play is a method of discipline.
 In the psychological literature on play, education scholars such as Jean Piaget and Lev Vygotsky note that make-believe play allows children the freedom to think and act on the basis of imaginary situations.
 A stick becomes a sword.
 A child becomes a doctor.
 A playground becomes a space adventure.
 Vygotsky argues that in play “the child is free, but this is an illusory freedom,” since they have a wide range of new choices but must still subject themselves to the demands of their new role and the rules of the game.
 While childhood make-believe may seem very different from Pay Day, they are both structured around constrained freedom.
 Both Piaget and Vygotsky—despite different points of emphasis—view the freedom of play as having a key role in the processes through which children are socialized.
 It is through these processes that the freedom of play can be seen as a mode of discipline and sociality.
 Games teach players how to master their own capabilities and play to roles—the very skills that are required of them as adults.
 This general training is the broader version of Pay Day’s more specific lessons in financial management.